SWalkerTTU/pytivo/README.md

 # Running pytivo

-With the pyTivo.conf file in the current directory, simply run:
+With the pyTivo.conf file in one of preset config file directories, simply run:
 ```bash
 pytivo
 ```